NanduWasTaken/DiscordBot-Slash-Commands/README.md

 If you want to change your activity type of your bot go into ready.js in events folder and change it.

 # Deleting Your Commands.
-To delete all of your slash commands you have delete the command file which is located in the commands directory then restart the bot.
+To delete one of your slash commands you have delete the command file which is located in the commands directory then restart the bot.
-Note: Your Slash Command Registers Automatically When Your Bot Starts.
+Note: Your Slash Command Registers/Reloads Automatically When Your Bot Starts.

 # Starting Your Bot
 To start your bot.